 Progesterone and cervical cerclage are the only medical treatments that have proven effective in significantly reducing the incidence of preterm birth.
 Nonetheless, many experts recommend the following interventions to help prevent preterm labor.

 - Have a nutritious diet: There is evidence that inadequate nutrition during pregnancy results in premature birth.
-Mothers with adequate nutrition and a normal body mass index (weight and height ratio) have better pregnancy outcomes than other mothers.
+Mothers with adequate nutrition and a healthy body mass index (weight to height ratio) have better pregnancy outcomes than other mothers.
 Low intake of n-3 fatty acids (such as fish oil) has been associated with a higher rate of premature birth.
-In one study, mothers whose diets were supplemented with fish oil had a lower risk of giving birth before 34 weeks than mothers who did not receive the fish oil (received placebo).
-In another study, diets supplemented with a certain type of fatty acid (docosahexaenoic acid) in fortified eggs had babies who were approximately 6 days older than those who did not receive the fortified eggs.
-A diet low in saturated fat and cholesterol and enriched with polyunsaturated fatty acids (fish, low-fat meats and dairy products, oils, whole grains, fruits, vegetables, legumes) significantly reduced the rate of preterm birth in low-risk pregnancies compared with mothers who consumed their normal diet.
+In one study, mothers whose diets were supplemented with fish oil had a lower risk of giving birth before 34 weeks than mothers who received a placebo.
+In another study, diets supplemented with a certain type of fatty acid (docosahexaenoic acid) in fortified eggs had babies approximately six days later in pregnancy those who did not receive the fortified eggs.
+A diet low in saturated fat and cholesterol and enriched with polyunsaturated fatty acids (fish, low-fat meats and dairy products, oils, whole grains, fruits, vegetables, and legumes) significantly reduced the rate of preterm birth in low-risk pregnancies compared with mothers who consumed their normal diet.
 It is the responsibility of the mother’s medical professional to inform her of what constitutes a nutritious diet.

-- Discuss medical interventions with the physician that can prevent preterm delivery: All expecting mothers should know the risk factors for having a high risk pregnancy and giving birth preterm.
+- Discuss medical interventions with the physician that can prevent preterm delivery: All expecting mothers should know what constitutes a high-risk pregnancy, and what the risk factors are for giving birth preterm.
 There are certain medical interventions that have been shown as being very effective in preventing premature delivery in women at risk.

-There are many things that medical professionals can to to help avoid preterm birth.
+There are many things that medical professionals can do to help avoid preterm birth.
 It is the physician’s responsibility to administer proper treatment, but it is important that mothers be aware of these options.
-It is the duty of the physician to discuss these options with their patients.
+It is the duty of the physician to discuss these options with their patients, and obtain their informed consent prior to initiating treatment.

 - Tocolytics for stopping sudden onset preterm labor: If a mother goes into preterm labor, the physician can give her medication called a tocolytic to temporarily stop the contractions.
 This does not remove the condition that is causing the preterm labor, but will delay delivery for about 48 hours so that steroids can be given to the mother to help the baby’s lungs (and other types of tissue) mature.
 Indomethacine is the most common tocolytic used.